SombrAbsol/acfdump/README.md

 ## Description
 ACF files are used in *Pokémon Ranger: Guardian Signs* data.
 This tool allows you to extract and decompress the files they contain.

 The original program was developed by Barubary.
 To ensure that it is not lost and can continue to be maintained and forked, [I decompiled it](https://github.com/SombrAbsol/acfdump/tree/decompilation), corrected build errors, and made some minor improvements.
-You can [download the latest release](/releases/latest), or [build the program from source](#building).
+You can [download the latest release](https://github.com/SombrAbsol/acfdump/releases/latest), or [build the program from source](#building).

 For more information about the ACF format, see [the documentation](/doc/acf.md).

 ## Building
-1. Clone this repository by running `git clone https://github.com/SombrAbsol/acfdump`, or [https://github.com/SombrAbsol/acfdump/archive/refs/heads/main.zip](download the ZIP archive)
+1. Clone this repository by running `git clone https://github.com/SombrAbsol/acfdump`, or [download the ZIP archive](https://github.com/SombrAbsol/acfdump/archive/refs/heads/main.zip)
 2. [Install Java](https://notes.highlysuspect.agency/blog/managing_java/)
 3. [Add Java to your PATH](https://www.java.com/en/download/help/path.html) if it is not already done during installation
 4. Go to the repository directory.
 Depending on your operating system or your shell, run the `build.bat` script (Windows), the `build.sh` script (Unix) or the `make` command if it is installed (Unix)